IEP Accommodations in Utah

 What IEP accommodations are available in Utah?

 Utah IEPs must specify all accommodations that enable the student to access the general education curriculum and participate in assessments.
 Under Utah Admin.
-Code R277-750-201, the IEP must include a statement of supplementary aids and services and program modifications to support the student in regular education settings.
+Code R277-750-2(2) and Utah Code § 53E-7-207(2), the IEP must include a statement of supplementary aids and services and program modifications to support the student in regular education settings.
 For Utah's RISE (Readiness Improvement Success Empowerment) statewide assessments, the IEP must list individual appropriate accommodations.
-The Utah State Board of Education (USBE) publishes a Utah Accommodations for Assessment Manual that defines which accommodations are allowable, designated, and non-standard for RISE testing.
-If the student will take the DLM Dynamic Learning Maps alternate assessment instead of the RISE, the IEP must explain why the student cannot participate in the regular assessment and which alternate assessment is appropriate.
-All accommodations must be at no cost to the family as part of FAPE.
+USBE publishes the Utah Accessibility, Accommodations, and Participation Policy annually, which defines allowable, designated, and non-standard accommodations for the RISE and other state assessments.
+Under Utah Admin.
+Code R277-404-4, a student's IEP team determines the individual student's participation and accommodations for statewide assessments consistent with the Utah Participation and Accommodations Policy.
+If the student will take the DLM (Dynamic Learning Maps) alternate assessment instead of the RISE, the IEP must explain why the student cannot participate in the regular assessment and which alternate assessment is appropriate.
+All accommodations must be at no cost to the family as part of FAPE under Utah Code § 53E-7-207(2)(a).
 All teachers and service providers implementing the IEP must be informed of their specific accommodation responsibilities (34 CFR 300.323(d)).
+Accommodations differ from modifications: accommodations provide access without changing what is being learned or tested, while modifications alter the content or performance expectations.

 What Utah Requires

-If the student will take the DLM alternate assessment, the IEP must explain why the student cannot participate in the RISE assessment and which alternate assessment is appropriate (34 CFR 300.320(a)(6)(ii)).
+If the student will take the DLM alternate assessment, the IEP must explain why the student cannot participate in the RISE assessment and which alternate assessment is appropriate (Utah Admin.
+Code R277-750-2(2); 34 CFR 300.320(a)(6)(ii)).

 All teachers and service providers must be informed of their specific responsibilities for implementing accommodations in the IEP (34 CFR 300.323(d)).